rehierl/node-tree-outliner/2-1-extensions/1-2-design-y.md

 sectioning nodes.
 That is, if all of the below mentioned associations result in conflicts, then such an "option" can not be allowed.
 However, if certain associations would seem to support such an "option", then that "option" might still not be free of conflicts.
-That is, because such conflicts could still be caused based on reasons that are unrelated to the associations mentioned below.
+That is because such conflicts could still be caused based on reasons that are unrelated to the associations mentioned below.